Galaxeaaa/Resume/resume.typ

   dates: dates-helper(start-date: "Apr 2025", end-date: "June 2026"),
 )

-- Contributed to the prototyping and production deployment of a shade quality-control ML classification model (PyTorch Lightning, CNN) on a dental crown manufacturing line, taking ownership of the data pipeline.
+- Contributed to the prototyping and production deployment of a shade quality-control ML classification model (EfficientNet and CNN based) on a dental crown manufacturing line, taking ownership of the data pipeline.

   Diagnosed a bimodal L-value distribution in training data caused by inconsistent ambient lighting across imaging devices.
 Developed a color calibration algorithm, drove calibration hardware installation across imaging stations, and re-curated training data — improving recall from ~0.7 to ~0.9 at fixed classification threshold and enabling scalable rollout across all production lines.